 - Tdap (tetanus, diphtheria and pertussis)

-Vanuatu has been categorized as having a risk of insect-borne diseases, including malaria, Zika (ZIKV), and dengue.
+Common health risks in Vanuatu include mosquito-borne diseases, including malaria, Zika (ZIKV), and dengue.
 Travelers should apply insect repellent when traveling around the islands to prevent malaria and other diseases caused by mosquito bites.

 Although the yellow fever vaccine is not mandatory when visiting Vanuatu, tourists arriving from a country with a yellow fever risk within the past six weeks must present a yellow fever vaccination certificate issued at least ten days before arrival.